easydns/chapps/README.md

 the environment variable `CHAPPS_CONFIG` if it is set.
 Note that default settings for all available submodules will be produced.
-At the time of writing, each script runs its own type of policy handler, so only the settings for that policy will be needed, plus the general CHAPPS settings and the Redis settings.
-Policies have separate listening addresses and ports, so that they may run simultaneously on the same server.
+At the time of writing, each script runs its own type of policy handler, so only the settings for the policies of that handler will be needed, plus the general CHAPPS settings and the Redis settings.

+Policies may each specify separate listening addresses and ports, so that they may run simultaneously on the same server.
+For multi-policy handlers, the first handler specified will be the one whose network settings are used.
+It is recommended to configure those elements only on that policy, or to keep them in sync on all policies which are handled together.

-(The global CHAPPS listener config will be used in the future to provide an API for other components to query CHAPPS on the status of quotas, etc.)
+(The global CHAPPS listener config will be used in the future to configure an API for other components to query CHAPPS on the status of quotas, etc.)

 Example Postfix configs are included in the `postfix` directory,